Go to Bottom

 PLAYED (TV Series)

 CTV had enjoyed some recent success with its Canadian-made series being shopped to U.S. networks -- and the windfall of accompanying publicity (the advanced hype allowing Saving Hope to premier to million plus ratings in Canada).
 But Played failed to land such a deal and, if you're cynical, that hurt it in terms of publicity and press coverage in Canada.
 Because it didn't necessarily seem to score a big audience -- despite arguably being an above average effort.
 Each episode a story onto itself, with a nice use of the cast, giving everyone something to do each episode, while slightly focusing on specific characters in different stories.
 The characters have personality, without simply being ciphers (though there's bickering between Walsh and West's characters, it's not just a cliched hierarchical pissing match -- they ultimately are supposed to like and respect each other).
 The actors are engaging, the plots well paced with some twists and turns so they don't unfold with too much predictability.
-And there's a nice attention paid to the characters -- regulars and guest stars -- in motives, nuance, tension in scenes often based on trying to figure out if their cover has been blown or not, and who suspects what, with the camera lingering on reaction shots and the actors' eyes and expressions.
+Often in "con job" plots the viewer is kept out of the loop so that when things start to go wrong, the surprise "twist" is that it was the heroes' plan all along -- but in Played, when things go wrong, they really are going wrong, and suspense comes from watching the heroes try and get things back on track.
+As such there's a nice attention paid to the characters -- regulars and guest stars -- in motives and nuance, with tension in scenes often based on trying to figure out if their cover has been blown or not, and who suspects what, with the camera lingering on reaction shots and the actors' eyes and expressions.
 Nothing more than an enjoyable way to kill an hour, perhaps, but worth a look.
+Unfortunately, CTV pulled the plug after one season -- whether as a reflection of ratings or because it failed to score an American window is perhaps a matter of speculation.
 Created by Greg Nelson.
 Hour long episodes on CTV.